-The Acadia Community Farm is a half-acre educational garden started in 2008 by Acadia students, Alex Redfield and Hillary Barter.
-Since that first season it has grown to host forty individual campus and community garden plots as well as the original University and Food Bank gardens.
+The Acadia Community Farm is located in Mi'kma'ki on the Acadia University campus in Wolfville, Nova Scotia.
+The farm is a half-acre educational garden started in 2008 by Acadia students, Alex Redfield and Hillary Barter.
+Since that first season it has grown to host thirty individual campus and community garden plots as well as the original university garden.
 Organic produce is grown and harvested by students and volunteers for the Acadia dining hall and also donated to the local food bank.

-The Acadia Farm is still primarily run by students and volunteers with staff support from the Acadia Sustainability Office and the Harriet Irving Botanical Gardens.
+The Acadia Farm is an internal organization of the Acadia Sustainability Office.
+Students and volunteers play a big role in managing and maintaining the farm with support from the Acadia Sustainability Office and the Harriet Irving Botanical Gardens.
 A student coordinator is hired each season and is responsible for day to day operations under the supervision of the Acadia Sustainability Coordinator.

 Each year seasonal workshops are offered by local experts on a variety of topics such as permaculture, organic gardening, seed saving and more.
 The Farm is also used as a teaching resource and for field research for a variety of Acadia courses in community development, biology, environmental and sustainability studies and others.

-The Farm serves as the Town of Wolfville Community Garden, with garden plots available to anyone in the Acadia and Wolfville community.
-Plots are free of charge and plot holders provide volunteer time in exchange.
+The Farm also serves as the Town of Wolfville Community Garden, with garden plots available to anyone in the Acadia and Wolfville community.
+Plots are free of charge and plot holders provide volunteer time in exchange for a plot.

 The Acadia Farm is open from May to October each season.
 Contact us to learn how to get involved.
 No experience, only enthusiasm, is necessary.